guymargalit/poool-party/posts/learning-how-to-code.md

 >If you see a popup that says, "There ar eno staged changes to commit.
 Would you like stage all your changes and commit them directly?", click "Yes"

-Almost done, now click "Sync Changes" and it should send your new code to Github!
+Almost done, now click *Sync Changes* and it should send your new code to Github!

 Now Vercel will detect that your Github code changed and it will automatically update your site with the new code!

-If anything went wrong and didn't work, ask me for help :)
+If anything went wrong and didn't work, ask me for help 🥳

 This should at least be a start to a free website with all the coolest latest tools.
 If you want to continue the coding journey and make your website cooler, learn some of these: